mozerpol/NotesFromLearning/ExperimentsWithFPGA/3/README.md

 ## Eksperymenty z FPGA (4)
 *Elektronika Praktyczna* Nr 3 (326) • 03.2020

-The first part is about button debouncing.
+The first part is about **button debouncing**.
 To eliminate this the author suggest device based on following scheme: <br/>
 | ![image](https://user-images.githubusercontent.com/43972902/134013314-c30299a2-7033-443d-9983-093538907c47.png) |
 |:--:|
 | *How to eliminate debouncing* |